amitaiassaf/AmitaiAssaf.github.io/_pages/about.md

   - /about.html
 ---

+Biophysicist.
+I am a research scientist at the Massachusetts Institute of Technology.
+Interested in answering basic and applied questions pertinent to health and biotechnology.
+Passionate about applying computational approaches to offer an innovative perspective to disease biology, molecular biology, and unsolved problems in healthcare.
-My name is Assaf Amitai and I am currently a post-doctoral researcher at Massachusetts Institute of Technology working with Arup Chakraborty and Mehran Kardar.
-My research interest lies in applying mathematical analysis, modeling, simulations and statistical physics to understand various processes in biology.
-In particular, I am currently working on chromatin dynamics, protein dynamics in the nucleus, and various questions in immunology related to infection and vaccination.
+I am interested in chromatin dynamics, protein dynamics in the nucleus, and various questions in immunology related to infection and vaccination.

+Over the last few years, I have been working on modeling of the adaptive immune system focusing on antibody responses against viruses and developed a probabilistic model for the development of a universal influenza vaccine using nanoparticles.
+More recently, I have been modeling how antibody pressure manipulates the evolution of the influenza H1N1 virus and SARS-CoV-2.

 ![](/images/nuclear_topics5.png)